Skip to main content

 Your First Moves to Protect Your Claim

 1. Document the Scene.
 Use your phone.
-Take photos/videos of the ice, its source (leaky gutter/faulty drainage), and the lack of any salt/sand.
+Take photos and videos of the ice, its source (leaky gutter, faulty drainage, unsalted walkway), and the lack of any salt or sand.
+Capture timestamps.
 This is non-negotiable proof.

 2. Get Medical Care.
 Go to an urgent care or ER immediately.
 This creates an official record linking your injuries directly to the fall.
 Delaying care is the first thing an insurer will use against you.